FindNUS/FindNUS.github.io/content/technical/backend/_index.md

 |Message stability|Messages can get lost and is unrecoverable|Message loss is recoverable due to TCP handshake protocol|Messages are persistent and guaranteed to be delivered|

-Since Heroku does not provide support for REST architecture for inter-container communication, we are forced to use RPC and Message Queuing, which is the recommended way to do so (w.r.t. footnote 12).
+Since Heroku does not provide support for REST architecture for inter-container communication, we are forced to use RPC and Message Queuing, which is recommended by Heroku.
 To use RPC &/or MQ, we need a message broker.
-We chose CloudAMQP (RabbitMQ) as it has extensive documentation on integration with Heroku20.
+We chose CloudAMQP (RabbitMQ) as it has extensive documentation on integration with Heroku.

-RabbitMQ is flexible – it allows us to use message queues and RPC21.
+RabbitMQ is flexible – it allows us to use message queues and RPC.
 Rather than stick to one communication protocol, we plan to use both RPC and MQ as both protocols are best suited for certain use cases.

 **RPC: Searching**.
 RPC is very fast compared to the other protocols.
 This makes it suitable for short-lived operations that require quick responses, such as searching and autocompletion (Elasticsearch API calls).
 Even if the message is lost, it is tolerable in the case of autocompletion and just-in-time searching.

 **MQ: Database CRUD**.
 There are certain operations that need stability and data persistence.
 When submitting LNF requests/items, the end-user is likely to only POST the request once and leave the application.
 We cannot afford the situation where a user submits an item request/registration, but the message gets lost halfway in the backend and the item is not registered in the database.
-MQs can be configured to guarantee delivery and data persistence22, this adds stability to the CRUD process which is critical to the Lost-and-found process.
+MQs can be configured to guarantee delivery and data persistence, this adds stability to the CRUD process which is critical to the Lost-and-found process.

 ## Search Engine: Elasticsearch

 Elasticsearch (ES) was chosen as the search engine for our application due to the nature of our LNF item schema.
 Effective searches for lost items rely heavily on string-based parameters such as its name and item details.
 Further, the “Item_details” is effectively full text, where the users write a long description of the item which allows for flexibility in registering LNF items.
 For example, an item detail can be: “the bottle’s handle is broken, and it has a NUS sticker on it”.

 **Full-text search**.
 ES was built with text searching in mind23.
 It is optimised for indexing and searching through large bodies of text, such as the “Item_details” parameter.
 Although it is entirely possible to use full-text searches on SQL and even MongoDB, it is far simpler and to implement via ES.
-Most importantly, ES outperforms24 other competitors in querying speed.
+Most importantly, ES outperforms other competitors in querying speed.

 ## Language: Golang

 Golang is a widely used server-side language.
 Compared to other languages, we chose Golang for the following reasons:

-1. Golang is a relatively fast25 server-side language.
+1. Golang is a relatively fast server-side language.
-2. Easy to use HTTP server library that is concurrent26 by nature.
+2. Easy to use HTTP server library that is concurrent by nature.
     (https://github.com/gin-gonic/gin)
     Unit-testing is built into the language and is simple to make and run.

 ## Image storage: Imgur

 Images tell a thousand words, which is why we included Images as part of the schema to submit a new item to the LNF database (Annex C).
 It is easier to identify lost items from pictures than wordy text.
 However, images take up a lot of space.
-To estimate storage requirements, we assumed that an average smartphone takes 12MP images which is about 3.6MB28 per photo.
+To estimate storage requirements, we assumed that an average smartphone takes 12MP images which is about 3.6MB per photo.
 Our free-tier MongoDB has a storage limit of 512MB.
 If we only used it to store images, we can fit approximately 142 images, which is very small.

 The above estimation discounts the fact that smartphone cameras are getting even more powerful, with the upper limit going as high as 108MP (approx. 30MB/photo).
 Even if we use lossy compression, the disk space required by photos will still be in the order of megabytes.
 Hence, we cannot afford to directly store images on our backend servers.